Grompp becomes extremely slow when many pull groups are present

 Still, this code is not too complex.
 If you want to have a go at replacing the pointer and count by std::map, or probably even better, std::unordered_map, go ahead.

-#4 Updated by Semen Yesylevskyy about 2 years ago
+#4 Updated by Semen Yesylevskyy over 2 years ago

 I've checked the code in readinp.cpp and I don't feel like I can modify it appropriately.
 The search_einp() should be changed to take std::unordered_map instead of ArrayRef but this leads to the changes of all other functions working with input record.
 This is too much for me.